Evil-Ghost/alx-readme-template/README.md

 You can either clone, fork or download this repository to use it.
 The file needed is **README-template.md**.
 You need to copy this file to your project that you are working on, edit it to your taste but don't remove the **Credits** and **Link to template** tags, then rename it to README.md

+There is also a simplified version **README-template-simplified** for those who already get the hang of everything and writing markdown files.
+You also don't have to delete the notes because they have already been removed.
+Use the simplified version only if you already know your way around writing mardown files efficiently

 ## Useful resource